Living Alongside Bats in Churches Grant

 Requirements of the grant

 To receive the grant, we ask that your place of worship create a positive community engagement activity inspired by nature.
 Wildlife engagement activities help connect people to nature on their doorstep and encourage the community to interact with their local place of worship where they may not have done so before.
-Please note, you can use some of the funding to hold the community engagement activity.
+You may use some of the funding to hold the community engagement activity.

 To assist with this requirement, we have compiled a list of examples of the sorts of events and activities your place of worship could carry out.
 You can find this in the appendix of the guidance on the Church Community Engagement Activities page via a link at the bottom of this page.